A finite element method for the quasiclassical theory of superconductivity: Theory

 \subsection{Trajectory method}

-Self-consistent numerical solutions of Eq.~\eqref{eq:GammaEquation} and \eqref{eq:XEquation} require a discretization of the self-energies on a grid, and similarly discretizing the trajectories in ''steps``.
+Self-consistent numerical solutions of Eqs.~\eqref{eq:GammaEquation} and \eqref{eq:XEquation} require a discretization of the self-energies on a grid, and similarly discretizing the trajectories in ''steps``.
 In (quasi-) one-dimensional systems it is always possible to choose the two to be commensurate.
 One possible choice is to model the energy landscape and the coherence functions as piecewise constant in between gridpoints.
+In this case, analytic solutions to Eq.~\eqref{eq:GammaEquation}-\eqref{eq:XEquation} in a region of constant selfenergies can be found.
 This leads to a \textit{stepping method} where the solution for the equation of motion, Eq.~\eqref{eq:GammaEquation}, is found along the trajectory by stepping along the trajectory step-by-step from one region to another.

 In contrast, the steps cannot be made commensurate with the self-energy grid for all momentum orientations at once in two or three dimensions, as sketched Fig.~\ref{fig:gridProblems}.
-A stepping method is still possible and has been implemented for two-dimensional systems\cite{Hakansson2015Sep}.
+A stepping method is still possible and has been implemented for two-dimensional systems \cite{Hakansson2015Sep}.
 The discrepancy between the self-energy grid and the trajectory steps require frequent interpolation from the self-energy grid to the ''stepping grid``.

 Here, we describe an alternative solution strategy that relies on a finite element method, more specifically a discontinuous Galerkin method.
 The solution to the differential equation is then defined on the same grid as the self-energies which avoids grid interpolation.